MicrosoftDocs/power-platform/power-virtual-agents/build-22/authoring-variables-bot.md

 ## Global variable initialization

-If a global variable is triggered before initialization (or "filled in"), the bot will automatically trigger the part of the topic where the global variable is first defined&mdash;even when it's in a different topic&mdash;before returning to the original topic.
-This allows the bot to fill in all the variables without interrupting the conversation.
+If a global variable is triggered before it has been initialized (or "filled in"), the bot will automatically trigger the part of the topic where the global variable is first defined&mdash;even when it's in a different topic&mdash;before returning to the original topic.
+This allows the bot to have all the variables filled in without interrupting the conversation.

 For example, the customer starts the conversation on the "Appointment booking" topic, in which a global variable `global.UserName` is used.
 However, the `global.UserName` variable is first defined in the "Welcome" topic.